aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

       1. Execute the change set by using the following code
       :::code{language=shell showLineNumbers=false showCopyAction=true}
       aws cloudformation execute-change-set \
-            --stack-name resource-import-challenge \
+            --stack-name cfn-workshop-resource-import-challenge \
             --change-set-name import-challenge --change-set-type IMPORT
       :::
       1. Wait unitl the `IMPORT` operation is complete by using the following AWS CLI command
       :::code{language=shell showLineNumbers=false showCopyAction=true}
       aws cloudformation wait stack-import-complete \
-            --stack-name resource-import-challenge
+            --stack-name cfn-workshop-resource-import-challenge
       :::
     ::::
       ::::tab{id="LocalDevelopment" label="LocalDevelopment"}
-      1. Select the stack named `resource-import-challenge` and, from **Stack actions**, choose **Import resources into stack**.
+      1. Select the stack named `cfn-workshop-resource-import-challenge` and, from **Stack actions**, choose **Import resources into stack**.
       1. Read the **Import Overview** and choose **Next**.
       1. From **Specify template**, choose **Upload a template file**.
 Upload your updated `resource-import-challenge.yaml` template, and choose **Next**.
       1. For the [**Identifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), specify the instance's **Physical ID**, that you noted earlier as part of this challenge.